Hypnotherapy

 What is hypnotherapy?

-Hypnotherapy can provide support for persistent complaints such as:
+Hypnotherapy can provide relief for persistent symptoms such as:

 Hypnotherapy can be seen as a natural path toward healing, insight, and change — at your own pace, with respect for who you are.
-By working with the subconscious, people often experience more inner calm, resilience, self-confidence, and clarity in both body and mind.
-This can help you process old pain, transform deep-rooted patterns, and integrate new possibilities into your daily life.
+As a result, clients often experience more peace of mind, better sleep, less anxiety, more self-confidence, and greater emotional balance.
+It allows you to process old pain, change stuck patterns, and integrate new possibilities into your daily life.

 Short-term hypnotherapy program

-A hypnotherapy program typically consists of 5–8 sessions.
-During these sessions, we explore together what you are experiencing and what you would like to change.
-We clarify your goals, identify what truly matters to you, and work on the automatic responses, inner beliefs, and emotional patterns that are anchored in your subconscious.
+A hypnotherapy program typically consists of 5 to 8 sessions.
+Together we explore what you are experiencing and what you would like to change.
+We work not only with your conscious mind, but also with what arises at an unconscious level: automatic reactions, core beliefs, and emotional patterns.

 Client-based approach